eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.kpi.parent.ring.md

 ---
-title: Introduction
+title: parent ring
 group: Kpi
 kind: TUTORIAL
-number: 2.3.7.1
+number: 2.7.3
 ---
 # Kpi - Introduction

-This tutorial is an introduction to the concept of KPIs in data cubes.
+This tutorial is an introduction to the concept of KPIs in data cubes with parent KPI.

-A KPI has four important properties: value, goal, status, and trend.
-The most crucial (and mandatory) property is value.
-All four properties are defined as MDX expressions, which allows you to create an expression within the cube, give it a name, and associate a value with it.
+Kpi1 is parent for Kpi2.
+Kpi2 is parent for Kpi3.
+Kpi3 is again parent for Kpi1.

-To keep things simple in this example, we will use an existing measure in our expression.
+Be carefull to not do that.
+Excel not able to find parent and show empty KPI tree

 ## Database Schema